 If you already drink milk or eat plenty of dairy, the one real thing you're missing is probiotics.
 Try taking probiotic supplements daily to make up for it.
 This is a great alternative if you really do hate the taste and texture of yogurt and its alternatives.
 Of course, you can easily take these alongside dairy substitutes, such as soy or almond milk.
 I do recommend skipping the supplements if you eat anything else formulated with probiotics to avoid getting too much of a good thing.

-You don't have to eat yogurt to get the wonderful health benefits.
+You don't have to eat dairy yogurt to get the wonderful health benefits.
 While some days I love yogurt, other days I'd rather eat something different.
 Give a few of these a try and I'm sure you'll find something you'll love.
 What yogurt alternatives will you try first?